alexandresoaresilva/holo_vid_label/README.md

     1. <vid name>.mat files: they represent HoloVid objects without the frame images stored.

-    2. <vid name>_fr<frame no.>.txt files: each line shows the class id (number) followed a colon, followed by coordinates for the bounding box, delimited by whitespace.
+    2. <vid name>_fr<frame no.>.txt files: each line shows the class id (number) followed by coordinates for the bounding box, with a delimiter of one whitespace.

     	 <class id>: x y w h